isomerpages/moe-changkatchangisec/information/announcement/_posts/2023-01-12-post-RELEASE OF GCE O LEVEL 2022 RESULTS.md

-We would like to wish our students all the best!s
+We would like to wish our students all the best!